 One Book, OWWL Kids is a community reading program across 42 libraries that highlights the importance of family literacy.

 Summer Reading at OWWL Libraries

 The OWWL Library System supports summer reading and learning programs across the 42 OWWL Libraries.
-Last year, 5,760 people registered for Summer Reading in Ontario, Wayne, Wyoming, and Livingston Counties.
+In 2022, 5,760 people registered for Summer Reading in Ontario, Wayne, Wyoming, and Livingston Counties.

 Take Your Child to the Library Day